Nikolaus Gerhaert

-Nikolaus Gerhaert (c.1420 – 28 June 1473), also known as Nikolaus Gerhaert van Leyden, was a Dutch sculptor, although aside from his sculptures, few details are known of his life.
+Nikolaus Gerhaert (c.1420 – 28 June 1473), also known as Nikolaus Gerhaert van Leyden, was a Dutch sculptor, although aside from the works attributed to him, few details are known of his life.
 He worked in both stone and wood.

 Biography

 Gerhaert is considered to be the most influential northern European sculptor of the 15th century.
 He was born in Leiden, Holland (present day Netherlands) sometime around 1420.
-Based on the location of his work, he spent most his working life in the Germanic areas of Trier, Straßburg, Baden, Konstanz, and Vienna.
+Based on the location of his work, he spent most his working life in the Germanic Upper Rhine areas of Trier, Straßburg, Baden, Konstanz, and Austrian Vienna in his last years.
 Much of his documented work is lost to history, but what has survived is characterized by elaborate drapery and extreme physical realism, both extraordinarily vivid and unconventional.
 His specialties were tombs, altarpieces and other religious pieces.
 Sandstone and limestone are among his most frequent mediums.

 One of his most well known works currently resides in the Musée de l’Œuvre Notre-Dame in Strasbourg (Alsace, present day France).
-Called the Buste d'homme accoudé (circa 1465), it is an undisputed masterpiece, and is believed to be a self-portrait.
-Gerhaert died on 28 June 1473 in Wiener Neustadt (present day Austria) while working on the tomb of emperor Frederick III.
-Nicolaus Gerhaert was summoned to the imperial court to create this tomb after the death of his wife empress Eleanor of Portugal.
+Called the Buste d'homme accoudé (c.
+1465), it is an undisputed masterpiece, and is believed to be a self-portrait.
+Gerhaert died on 28 June 1473 in Wiener Neustadt (present day Austria) while working on the tomb of Emperor Frederick III.
+Nicolaus Gerhaert was summoned to the imperial court to create this tomb after the death of Empress Eleanor of Portugal.
 The tomb was completed in 1513.